Fordingbridge, St Mary's Church

 History, tourist information, and nearby accommodation

 The tower is very unusual.
-It is not built external to the body of the church, but is set on huge piers within a bay of the north aisle.
-It is made from large ashlar bocks, where the rest of the church is built of rubble and flint.
+It is not built external to the body of the church but is set on huge piers within a bay of the north aisle.
+It is made from large ashlar blocks, where the rest of the church is built of rubble and flint.
 There are 8 bells hung in the tower, the earliest dating from 1654.

-The chancel arch is also 13th century, but the nave roof is probably 15th century, in a queen-post design..
-Among the boss designs are a Tudor rose and Green Man symbol.
-The chapel was originally owned by the Knights Templar, but transferred to the Knights Hospitaller when the Templars were suppressed in the early 14th century.
+The chancel arch is also 13th century, but the nave roof is probably 15th century, in a queen-post design.
+Among the boss designs are a Tudor rose and a Green Man symbol.
+The chapel was originally owned by the Knights Templar but was transferred to the Knights Hospitaller when the Templars were suppressed in the early 14th century.

 Here under lyeth buryed ye bodyes of Wiftm Bulkeley Esquier and Jane his wiffe daughter of Baron luke of ye Quenes highnes exchequer who had between them iii sons Charles, Withn whose bodies lyeth here buried & John, and v daughters.
 An, Jane, Judyth, Susan & Cilcelei, whom Jesus Christ have mercy and grant them eternal joy.